Doctors

 Practice Manager

-The Practice Manager runs the operational side of the practice - HR, staffing, training, finance, IT systems, premises, compliance, business continuity and patient experience.
-They also lead on patient feedback and complaints handling, and work closely with the GP partners and NHS services to keep the practice safe, effective and responsive.
+The Practice Manager is responsible for the overall operational management of the practice, ensuring services run safely, efficiently and effectively.
+The role includes leadership of HR, staffing, training, finance, IT systems, premises, compliance, business continuity and patient experience.
+They also lead on patient feedback and complaints handling, and work closely with the GP partners, staff and NHS services to support a well-run, responsive practice that delivers high-quality care.

 Administration